-Globe Valve.
+Globe Valve - Calculate Man Hours The Basics of Globe Valves: What You Need to Know.
 The term globe valve applies to a valve whose body is shaped like a globe or has characteristics like those of a globe.

 Globe valves are generally suitable for throttling applications, as the valve design determines how closely the flow can be regulated.

-The part that controls the flow in the globe valve is the disc, which is attached to the stem.
+The part that controls the flow in this valve is the disc, which is attached to the stem.

 The disc fits precisely into the valve seat.